Dr Julia Alfano

 Areas of Specialism

-I am a qualified secondary school teacher iand I worked in an inner city London school for three years where I became Deputy Head of Year 10 before training as a psychologist.
+I am a qualified secondary school teacher and I worked in an inner city London school for three years where I became Deputy Head of Year 10 before training as a psychologist.
 As a Deputy Head of Year I managed a variety of issues including, antisocial behaviours, school exclusion, bullying and various needs related to mental health.
-As a child and adolescent psychologist I have over 20 years experience (including three years in an assistant post) working with children, teens young people and their families, who have complex mental health,l needs including experiencing CPTD, developmental and learning needs, substance misuse, experience of domestic abuse and ineeds related to poverty and homelessness.
+As a child and adolescent psychologist I have over 20 years experience (including three years in an assistant post) working with children, teens young people and their families, who have complex mental health, needs including experiencing CPTSD, developmental and learning needs, substance misuse, experience of domestic abuse and needs related to poverty and homelessness.
 I also have extensive experience with working with adults caring for children and carry out direct therapeutic work with parents/ carers, education setting staff and social workers.

 I worked for a Local Authority (children's services) for 18 years and had a specialist post with children in care.
 My areas of specialisms are working with children, teens, young people and families who are experiencing emotional and behavioural challenges, including those who have experienced traumatic events.
-They may be related to attachment insecurity and complrc trauma in response to Adverse Childhood Experiences- (ACE's), child protection and safeguarding, bullying, negative sense of self, anxiety, low mood, challenges with connecting with peer relationships, eating challenges and self-harming behaviours, as well as working with youth justice.
+They may be related to attachment insecurity and complex trauma in response to Adverse Childhood Experiences- (ACE's), child protection and safeguarding, bullying, negative sense of self, anxiety, low mood, challenges with connecting with peer relationships, eating challenges and self-harming behaviours, as well as working with youth justice.
 For the latter, I am a strong advocate in the protection of young people from adultfication and criminalisation.
 Historically, and to date, I have worked closely with CAMHS ( including Forensic CAMHS) and YOT (Youth Offending), schools, colleges, preschools, residential care and directly with parents/carers.
 In addition, I have offered extensive individual therapeutic support to parents who are struggling.
 I am also a registered provider for the Adoption Support Special Guardianship Fund ASSGF fund across various LA's.
 I also regularly write advice towards EHCP's for various LA's across the country.

 I have extensive experience with working with children and teens with a variety of needs including needs related to attachment insecurity and developmental trauma/CPTSD, autism,, emotional and behavioural dysregulation and ADHD as well as language and learning diffierences.
-I have produced various publications including guidance for education settings and residential care on how to manage the needs of children and teens experiencing attachment insecurity and trauma linked to Adverse Childhood Experiences. , I have regularly spoken at national and international conferences, and have had my work rolled out nationally and internationally, and regularly provide training and supervision in a wide variety of settings including schools, NHS and residential childrens homes.
+I have produced various publications including guidance for education settings and childrens residential care on how to manage the needs of children and teens experiencing attachment insecurity and trauma linked to Adverse Childhood Experiences. , I have regularly spoken at national and international conferences, and have had my work rolled out nationally and internationally, and regularly provide training and supervision in a wide variety of settings including schools, NHS and residential childrens homes.

 Personal Approach

 I take a systemic approach to working with children , teens, young people and adults.
 By this I mean I will look at the presenting concerns and needs of that individual, however I will also explore what is happening in the life of the child/family so needs are viewed through a holistic lens.
 This is carried out through a mixture of direct assessment and consultation with parents/carers, children/YP and schools/additional professional involvement.
 I also explore the Influencing factors thst maybe contributing to need, this may be family factors, school factors, learning difficulties, forming meaningful and authentic connections with peers,, bereavement, or any significant life events as well as reinforcing and maintenance factors operating in the systems around the child/YP..
-I believe in working closely with parents/carers, education settings and the professional network , n providing a holistic package of support for children/YP, as well as offering individual therapeutic support/guidance to parents if requested.
+I believe in working closely with parents/carers, education settings and the professional network , in providing a holistic package of support for children/YP, as well as offering individual therapeutic support/guidance to parents/carers/ education settings if requested.

 ©2026 Dr Julia Alfano — powered by WebHealer